seraph776/Codeguppy50CodeChallenges/README.md

 - Although intended for beginners, advanced users can have fun too
 - Try to solve at least 1 coding challenge per day
 - Any solution that you find is a good solution... we are not looking for the perfect solution
-- All code challenes can be found [here](https://github.com/seraph776/Codeguppy-50-Code-Challenges/blob/main/QUESTIONS.md)
+- The complete list of Code Questions can be found [here](https://github.com/seraph776/Codeguppy-50-Code-Challenges/blob/main/QUESTIONS.md).
 - The challenges are designed to be solved with either `Python`, `JavaScript`, or `CPP` language constructs